 In other words they work the closing pyramid upside down.
 What they are doing is trying to sell people with their product knowledge.
 They of course feel their product is the best one out there, and because so, just assume the prospect should buy it because it is such a good product and your such a nice person.

 Just don't work that way.
 You need to change your mindset when closing insurance sales.

-The center piece of "closing insurance sales" should start after your chit chat is done, and once you sit down at the
+The center piece of "closing any insurance sale" should start after your chit chat is done, and once you sit down at the